josephrclick/synapse/docs/tickets/focus-ticket-SYN-101.md

 ## Success Criteria

-- Zero occurrences of "capture-v3" in codebase (excluding git history)
+- Zero occurrences of "synapse" in codebase (excluding git history)
 - All services start and communicate properly
 - Test suite passes 100%
 - Documentation reflects new branding